Frostbite: What Is It and What To Do – South Dakota Winter Safety

 Frostbite is an injury to the body that is caused by freezing.
-Frostbite causes a loss of feeling and color in affected areas.
+Frostbite causes a loss of feeling and color in the affected areas.
 It most often affects the nose, ears, cheeks, chin, fingers, or toes.
-Frostbite can permanently damage the body, and severe cases can lead to amputation.
-The risk of frostbite is increased in people with reduced blood circulation and among people who are not dressed properly for extremely cold temperatures. -CDC.gov
+Frostbite can permanently damage body tissues, and severe cases can lead to amputation.
+In extremely cold temperatures, the risk of frostbite is increased in workers with reduced blood circulation and among workers who are not dressed properly. -CDC.gov

 OK, I get it, what do you do if you think it might be frostbite?

 - Get into a warm room as soon as possible.